-Set the levels of the fixture parameters to the required values, as described earlier in this chapter.
+Set the fixture parameter levels to the required values, as described earlier.

 Press the PROGRAM button to store all the current output levels in the memory.

 The '' next to the memory number on the LCD display is replaced by an 's' to indicate the memory is now a programmed scene.